Wisdom

 What Does Psalm 105:39-41 Mean?

-The meaning of Psalm 105:39-41 is that God faithfully cared for His people during their desert journey, providing shelter, light, food, and water in miraculous ways.
-He spread a cloud for shade by day and fire for light by night, sent quail when they were hungry, and made water flow from a rock in the dry wilderness.
+The meaning of Psalm 105:39-41 is that God took care of His people in the wilderness by giving them shelter, light, food, and water.
+He spread a cloud for shade during the day and fire for light at night, sent quail when they were hungry, and made water flow from a rock like a river in the desert.

 Psalm 105:39-41